cdnutter/pokeemerald-speedchoice/README.md

-# Pokémon Emerald
+# Pokémon Emerald Speedchoice v1.1.3

 [![Build Status][travis-badge]][travis]

-This is a disassembly of Pokémon Emerald.
+This is a disassembly of Pokémon Emerald and construction of speedchoice.
+Speedchoice has valuable settings for speedrunning and racing.

 It builds the following rom: